 Once you’re approved, the Deserve Edu MasterCard will pay one percent unlimited cash back on all purchases made on the credit card.
-Students can also enjoy free Amazon Prime membership and gain access to free video, music, and reading.
+Students also get a credit limit of up to $5,000.

 After using the Deserve Edu MasterCard wisely, you may become eligible for the Deserve Pro MasterCard.
 This upgraded pays three percent cash back on travel and entertainment, two percent back on restaurants, and one percent back on all other purchases.